maunovaha/maunovaha.com/_posts/2015-01-04-an-epic-journey-of-a-man-from-beginner-to-pro-in-game-programming.markdown

 </p>

 <p>
   At first, I used to make games using programs, such as Game Maker and RPG Toolkit.
 Later on I even tried C++/JavaScript/Python and various other things.
 Hence, a word "tried" is important here, because I often lacked focus, skills and motivation to finish.
 Sometimes I was just trying to make something too big, too soon.
 For instance, making of 2D MMORPG as one of the first games wasn't a good idea - it rarely is.
-For the record, it actually took ten years before I released my first <a href="#">MORPG experiment</a> during a game jam.
+For the record, it actually took ten years before I released my first <a href="http://bit.ly/1wQrrsG" target="_blank">MORPG experiment</a> during a game jam.
 But even then, it had bugs and didn't work well over wireless networks.
-Of course, I wanted to know why, so I even made a research about <a href="#">the effect of the internet on multiplayer online game development</a>.
+Of course, I wanted to know why, so I even made a research about <a href="bit.ly/1v3sk2q" target="_blank">the effect of the internet on multiplayer game development</a>.
 </p>

 <p>